 Kevin is originally from Seagoville, Texas, and completed a B.F.A. in Studio Art with a concentration in Printmaking and an M.Ed. in Higher Education with an emphasis in student affairs here at UNT.
-Throughout his time here he was involved in housing and residence life as a resident assistant.
+Throughout his time here as a student he was involved in housing and residence life as a resident assistant.
 After graduation, he worked as a CVAD academic advisor before moving into the college recruiter position.

 Read more information about how to join our community of artists, scholars and researchers!

 Why UNT CVAD?